Operating the classroom PC

 - Google Chrome

 Need software installed?

-Elmhurst College faculty can request software installation for a classroom PC; please give advance notice to the Academic Technology Services at 630-617-3543 and drop off the disc for that software in Daniels Hall, room 107.
+Elmhurst College faculty can request software installation for a classroom PC; please give advance notice to the Help Desk at 630-617-3543 and drop off the disc for that software in Daniels Hall, room 107.

 Desktop icons and shortcuts